17 Simple Spring Garden Ideas

 Here are some container garden ideas for spring!

-CLICK HERE to learn how to plant a container garden in a few easy steps.
+to Learn how to plant a container garden in a few easy steps.

 I love a pretty window box too, don’t you?

-Last year, we added some to the potting shed and it looked so pretty!
+A few years ago, we added some pretty copper window boxes to the potting shed in my former garden and it looked so pretty!

 CLICK HERE to learn how to design and plant flowers in a window box.